Kunull/Writeups/docs/Pwn College/Intercepting Communication.md

 ## level 11

-> Manually perform a Transmission Control Protocol handshake
+> In this challenge you will manually perform a Transmission Control Protocol handshake.\
+> The initial packet should have `TCP sport=31337, dport=31337, seq=31337`.\
+> The handshake should occur with the remote host at `10.0.0.3`.

 A TCP handshake is really just a sequence of packets that establishes a secure and reliable connection between two devices.